tebatalla/GoodShows/README.md

 - [ ] Add friends
 - [ ] Rate and review TV shows
 - [ ] Comment on reviews
+- [ ] View a feed of activity from friends and of each friend specifically
 - [ ] Update progress on TV show currently being watched

 ## Design Docs